gatling/frontline-doc/content/reference/current/installation/manual/index.md

 }
 ```

-Fill the following fields if you want to enable OpenID authentication on FrontLine.
+Fill the following fields if you want to enable OpenID authentication on Gatling Enterprise.
 All fields need to be uncommented and filled.
 For more information on our OpenID integration, please check [corresponding section]({{< relref "#openid" >}}).

 * <1> URL for discovery of OpenID endpoints
-* <2> Application id received when registering FrontLine
+* <2> Application id received when registering Gatling Enterprise
-* <3> Client secret used to authenticate FrontLine (we don't support secret certificates yet)
+* <3> Client secret used to authenticate Gatling Enterprise (we don't support secret certificates yet)
 * <4> Response mode preferred for the identity provider, please leave only "fragment" or "okta_post_message".
 * <5> Scopes required for mapping
 * <6> Frequency for JSON Web Key Store refresh